What’s the latest… September 2019 update

 Much research has gone into the design of the artificial reef including computer modelling, wave tank testing and real-life coastal data capture including wave data, aerial photography and analysis of over 50 years survey data to see how the beach behaves not just above the water line, but underneath the water too!

-Check out our video below for more facts about Palm Beach Shoreline Project.
+Check out our video below for more facts about the Palm Beach Shoreline Project.